ttimbers/ttimbers.github.io/research/index.md

 disorders termed ciliopathies (e.g., Bardet-Biedl, Meckel-Gruber and Joubert Syndromes).
 In these ciliopathies, collective disruption of many, if not all, cilia in the human body results in a plethora of defects, including retinal degeneration, organ cyst formation, obesity, brain malformations, and various other ailments (Baker & Beales, 2009).
-Here I have been performing high-throughput, large-scale genetic screens and statistical genetic analysis in *C. elegans* to uncover new genes critical for ciliated sensory neuron development and function.
+In the Leroux lab I performed high-throughput, large-scale genetic screens and statistical genetic analysis in *C. elegans* to uncover new genes critical for ciliated sensory neuron development and function.

-##Graduate work
+## Graduate work

-###Molecular mechanisms of learning and memory
+### Molecular mechanisms of learning and memory

 My graduate research with Dr. Catharine Rankin at the University of British Columbia (Vancouver, BC) uncovered novel molecular mechanisms governing learning and memory